Yori-Mirano/elite-dangerous-route-widget/README.md

 npm install
 ```

-#### How to launch
+## How to use
+### Launch the app
+#### From source
+Unzip the package where you want, and execute the file `elite-dangerous-route-widget.bat`.

+#### From source
 In a terminal, at the root of the sources folder, type the following command:

 ```bash
 npm start
 ```

-## How to use
+### Open the widget
+When launching the application, the widget automatically opens in a new tab in your default browser.

+NOTE: You can disable this automatic opening by setting the value of `server.openBrowser` to `false` in the` config.yml` file.

-Once the app is launched (refer to "Download > How to launch" section), you can then open http://localhost:3000 in a browser or as source in OBS or equivalent **to access the route widget**.
+Otherwise, when the application is already launched, to manually open the widget, just open http://localhost:3000 in a browser or as source in OBS or equivalent **to access the route widget**.

 You can also access the widget from another device on the local network via the IP of the machine running the app.

 ### Add to your overlay in OBS (or equivalent)
 For the controls are not displayed, it is necessary that the height of view is less than **400px**.